-Below are the steps used in the R program to get the first value in a given vector.
-In this R program, we directly give the values to built-in functions.
+In this R program, we are printing the original vector values, then we directly give the values to built-in functions.
 And print the function result.
 Here we used variable A for assigning vector values.

 STEP 1: Assign variable A with vector values

-STEP 2: First print original vector values
+STEP 2: Display the original values of vector

 STEP 3: Call the function tail as head(A,n=1)